dotnet/docs/docs/framework/wcf/feature-details/data-member-default-values.md

 ms.assetid: 53a3b505-4b27-444b-b079-0eb84a97cfd8
 ---
 # Data Member Default Values
-In the [!INCLUDE[dnprdnshort](../../../../includes/dnprdnshort-md.md)], types have a concept of *default values*.
+In the .NET Framework, types have a concept of *default values*.
 For example, for any reference type the default value is `null`, and for an integer type it is zero.
 It is occasionally desirable to omit a data member from serialized data when it is set to its default value.
 Because the member has a default value, an actual value need not be serialized; this has a performance advantage.

  To omit a member from serialized data, set the <xref:System.Runtime.Serialization.DataMemberAttribute.EmitDefaultValue%2A> property of the <xref:System.Runtime.Serialization.DataMemberAttribute> attribute to `false` (the default is `true`).